Los Banos Car Accident and Personal Injury Lawyer

 - Record the year, make, model, and license plate number of the cars involved.

 - Seek medical treatment even if you believe your injuries are minor.
-Symptoms of specific injuries may not present themselves immediately after a crash, such as a traumatic brain injury.
+Symptoms of specific injuries, such as a traumatic brain injury, may not present themselves immediately after a crash.

 - Maintain consistent visits with your medical providers and do not allow gaps in treatment.
 Insurers may dispute the severity of your injuries and the value of your bodily injury claim if you do not keep up with your doctor visits.